 One of the reasons why hiring an estate agent to sell a house fast is a cost-effective move is the fact that their commission-based fee increases the rewards in line with the final sale price achieved.
 In short, the more money the agent secures for your property, the more they get paid.
 This incentive will ensure that they do everything in their power to achieve the maximum price possible.
-Unfortunately, the fixed-price fee structure that many online agents use removes this incentive, so you need to be absolutely sure that you’ve chosen an Internet-based firm with a great reputation amongst previous customers.
+Unfortunately, the fixed-price fee structure that many online agents use removes this incentive, so you need to be sure that you’ve chosen an Internet-based firm with an excellent reputation amongst previous customers.

 But you can still sell a home online and achieve the best possible price.
 A growing number of Internet-based agents are giving their customers a range of payment options, including pay-as-you-go deals and commission-only fees (often payable on completion).